"The greatest masterpiece in literature is only a dictionary out of order." Jean Cocteau

-To stop this address being auto-harvested by spammers, the @ symbol has been replaced by *at*, please restore the @ when replying.
+To stop this email being used by spammers, the @ has been replaced by *at*, please restore the @ to reply.

-I'm a writer specializing in comedy and have written plays, sitcoms, novels and screenplays.
+I am a writer (and lapsed journalist) who has written plays, sitcoms, novels and screenplays.
 I’ve also done some script editing and am part of a US-style writers room.

 I was short-listed for a Channel 4 comedy drama award, have been twice long-listed for the Kenneth Branagh New Drama Writing Award, and have IMDB credits for two episodes of a sitcom.

-My first feature, Blood Match, came second in the Reddit Screenwriting Contest, and I was a finalist in Cascade Pictures' Writers’ Couch script development initiative.
+My first feature, Blood Match, came second in the Reddit Screenwriting Contest and was long-listed for a BAFTA Rocliffe New Writing Forum.
+I was a finalist in Cascade Pictures' Writers’ Couch script development initiative.